 An NFL play call is often called formation, play type, offensive line protection scheme, and cadence.
 Each coach may have their own system of verbiage, but NFL play calls will have these 4 details in the play.

 What does an NFL play call sound like?
 Depending on the coach, calls can get quite complex.
 We’re going to dive into all the different types of systems and terminology from professional coaches!

-Hearing an NFL play call may put your brain in a pretzel.
+Hearing an NFL play call may put your brain in a confused state.
 Just ask any quarterback that has played for Jon Gruden.

 (Watch on Youtube)

 West Coast play calls are designed to detail what every player on the field is doing.
 Here is an example of a play call from Jon Gruden